eigenwallet/homebrew-eigenwallet/README.md

 ## Updating

-The formula in this tap is automatically updated every 12 hours from the [eigenwallet/core](https://github.com/eigenwallet/core) releases.
+The cask in this tap is automatically updated every 12 hours from the [eigenwallet/core](https://github.com/eigenwallet/core) releases.

 To update to the latest version: